 Debt consolidation and relief services merchants fall into one of these codes:

 Visit the United States Department of Labor to view a complete SIC list.

-The Northern American Classification System (NAICS) is a list of six-digit codes used by federal statistical agencies to classify business establishments.
-The codes are used to gather, analyze, and publish statistical information about similar types of businesses and the way they impact the U.S. economy.
+The North American Classification System (NAICS) is a list of six-digit codes used by federal statistical agencies to classify business establishments.
+These codes are used to gather, analyze, and publish statistical information about similar types of businesses and their impact on the U.S. economy.

 - 522310: Mortgage and Non-Mortgage Loan Brokers